AvausInternal/algocomponents/README.md

 #### CI CD Artifact Registry

-When you merge code to master the CI/CD will try to create new version in artifact registry.
+When you merge code to master, the CI/CD will try to create a new version in the artifact registry.

-Remember to change version number everytime you want to push something to master, otherwise creation of artifact will fail.
+Remember to change the version number everytime you want to push something to master.
+Otherwise, the creation of an artifact will fail.